Shortrope/_Automation_Scripts/README.md

 Sample Grunt setup
 ------------------
 This setup will:
 - lauch an http server
 - automatically run the Sass compiler upon changes to .scss files
 - auto reload browser upon changes to .html .js or .scss files.

-1. intall node
+1. install node
 2. npm install grunt-cli -g
     - *installs grunt-cli globally.
 One time install*
 3. 'cd' to the project directory